UMAprotocol/UMIPs/UMIPs/umip-118.md

 ```
 1. Query GNO/ETH price from Uniswap v3 and Balancer using the TWAP length passed in ancillary data, or a 5-minute TWAP if none is present.
-2. Query the ETH/USD price as per UMIP-6 using the TWAP length passed in ancillary data, or a 5-minute TWAP if none is present.
+2. Query the ETH/USD price as per UMIP-6 except using the TWAP length and ohlcPeriod parameters passed in ancillary data, or a 5-minute TWAP and 60 second ohlc period if none is specified.
 3. Multiply each of GNO/ETH prices in step 1 with ETH/USD price from step 2.
 4. Take the open GNO/USD price from Kraken using the TWAP length and ohlcPeriod parameters passed in ancillary data.
 5. Take the median of all results from step 3 and 4.